Emerson/emerson.github.io/src/content/emberjs-with-xstate.md

 ### The Plan

 This is a contrived example, but I think it goes far enough to demonstrate the basics of using XState with EmberJS.
 We’re going to look at how we can use XState and Ember to implement a _(very)_ basic signup form.
+This particular example could be implemented fairly easily using [ember-concurrency](http://ember-concurrency.com/), but in the wild our components are often much more complex and can justify the use of state machines.

 I won’t be explaining XState in great detail, for that I would suggest watching the [free video series on egghead.io](https://egghead.io/courses/introduction-to-state-machines-using-xstate).
 Instead, this article will introduce some basic concepts and demonstrate how we develop XState powered components in Ember.